rtgarden/minecraftacademy/farming/farms.md

 melons can be crafted into golden melon slices using golden nuggets and one slice

+these can be brewed into healing potions

 (source wild melon, found in the jungle, seeds in chests, villagers)

 no preffered tool

-melons can be sliced, each slice can be crafted for seeds
+melons can be sliced, slices can be eaten. each slice can be crafted for seeds

 pistons can be used to break melons into a hopper collector